 “I wanted to specialise eventually…I knew that it (DCT) was something I needed

-to do…. not necessarily hands-on skills but see things from a different aspect in terms of how to manage medically compromised patients…and…be able to develop academically in terms of…posters, presentations, publications….”
+to do…. see things from a different aspect in terms of how to manage medically compromised patients…and…be able to develop academically in terms of…posters, presentations, publications….”
 DCT trainee

 LDFT was perceived to provide more of a broad experience to help inform career decisions.